-FIG. 9 is a diagram illustrating the interaction between the expansion valve and compressor during the turn-on transition;
+FIG. 9 is a diagram illustrating the interaction between the expansion valve and compressor during the turn-on transition:

-FIG. 10 is a datagram illustrating the relationship between 40 the temperature cycle and a schematic representation of an HVAC system;
+FIG. 10 is a datagram illustrating the relationship between the temperature cycle and a schematic representation of an 40 interfacing with the outside environment, a flow manage-HVAC system;